-In any discussion of cyclist visibility and safety there’s a victim-blaming undertone that it’s partly a cyclist’s fault he got hit if he’s or she’s not lit up like a runway.
+In any discussion of cyclist visibility and safety, there is a victim-blaming undertone that it’s partly a cyclist’s fault he got hit if he’s or she’s not lit up like a runway.

 The rider, whoever he or she is, is one of many cyclists these days (including myself) who use rear and sometimes front lights, even in the daytime.
 But do these lights work as well as we think?
 And are lights alone enough?